calebroge/esports_machine_learning_project/README.md

 ```

 In programs 3-5, we outputted our data on Python and tested different machine learning models to analyze the data
 to see which model was the most accurate in predicting data on an esports player's stats and their compensation.
-The major difference between each of the program files is what data models were using and measuring on our datasets.
+The major difference between programs 3 & 4 is what data models were using and measuring on our datasets.
 In program 3, we tested linear_regression
 elasticnet, lasso, and ridge on our data model.
-Where in program 4, we tested the svr, kneighborsregressor, and gradientboostingregressor data models

 Lines 26-29 in Program 3
 ```Python